Recently Admitted Undergraduate Students

 - a valid passport

-You will receive an email request to send us your photo so we can have your identification card ready for the fall semester.
+You will receive an email request to send us your photo so we can have your FIT identification card ready for the Spring semester.

-Tuition and fees are billed to student accounts each semester in advance of the August 2, 2021 due date.
-The Bursar’s Office will send you an email notification when your invoice can be viewed and you can submit payment by logging in to MyFIT and using e-Bill and Payment Suite portal.
+Tuition and fees are billed to student accounts each semester in advance of the January 1, 2023 due date.
+The Bursar’s Office will send you an email notification when your invoice can be viewed and you can submit payment by logging into MyFIT and using e-Bill and Payment Suite portal.
 Detailed information on costs and payment deadlines can be found at FIT Office of the Bursar.

 New York State residents are charged a different tuition rate from our out-of-state students.
 Your residency status is based on the information included in your application for admission.
 To qualify as a New York State resident, you must have established legal residence by maintaining a domicile in New York State for a period of at least one year preceding the date of the start of the semester.
 A domicile is defined as “a fixed permanent home to which the student intends to return after being absent for a period of time.”
 More detailed information on the definition of legal resident can be found at FIT Office of the Bursar.